This post is sponsored by Collective Bias, Inc. and its advertiser. All opinions are my own.

 With the weather finally starting to cool off , I couldn't wait to break out my slow cooker!

-My favorite things to cook in my slow cooker are soups, stews, and curries.
-That handy appliance makes getting a long simmered taste so effortless.
+My favorite things to cook in my crockpot are soups, stews, and curries.
+That handy appliance makes getting savory, long simmered flavors so effortless.

 This Slow Cooker Veggie Curry is packed hearty chickpeas and loads of veggies (potatoes, cauliflower, red peppers, and more), all simmered in an easy coconut curry base.
 It's so simple to make and super saucy!